macrespo42/ready_set_boole/README.md

 You must write a function that takes as input a string that contains a propositional formula in reverse polish notation and tells whether it is satisfiable.

 You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.

+###  <a name="ex08">Exercise 08 - Powerset</a>

+Maximum time complexity: **N/A**
+Maximum space complexity: **O(2n)**

+You must write a function that takes as input a set of integers, and returns its powerset.

+You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.

+###  <a name="ex09">Exercise 09 - Set evaluation</a>

+Maximum time complexity: **N/A**
+Maximum space complexity: **N/A**

+You must write a function that takes as input a string that contains a propositional formula in reverse polish notation, and a list of sets (each containing numbers), then evaluates this list and returns the resulting set.

+You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.